phalcon-orphanage/docs/en/reference/models.rst

 Isolated Transactions
 ^^^^^^^^^^^^^^^^^^^^^
-Isolated transactions are executed in a new connection ensuring that all the generated SQL, virtual foreign key checkings and business rules are isolated from the main connection.
+Isolated transactions are executed in a new connection ensuring that all the generated SQL, virtual foreign key checking and business rules are isolated from the main connection.
-This kind of transactions requires a transaction manager that globally manages each transaction created ensuring that it's correctly rollbacked/commited before end the request:
+This kind of transaction requires a transaction manager that globally manages each transaction created ensuring that it's correctly rollbacked/commited before ending the request:

 .. code-block:: php